 In the realm of promoting your products to retailers, the role of secondary packaging is crucial.
 Simplifying the handling and display of products for retailers enhances their ability to position, promote, and sell items, capturing the attention of consumers in the retail aisles.
 Shrink wrap proves invaluable for securing multi-batch items, and Domino provides a range of technologies facilitating printing on these films.
 The M-Series streamlines the application of labels featuring high-resolution, variable data codes that adhere to GS1 standards—critical for guiding packaging and valuable products through the supply chain.

-Special features give you total label control while tool-free print head changeovers and fast ribbon changes keep downtime to the absolute minimum.
-The M-Series offers various applicator options including tamp, blow, tamp/blow, wipe/reverse wipe, and dual tamp, designed to ensure the label is applied properly.
+The M-Series boasts distinctive features that grant comprehensive label control.
+Tool-free print head changeovers and rapid ribbon changes minimize downtime to the utmost extent.
+With various applicator options, including tamp, blow, tamp/blow, wipe/reverse wipe, and dual tamp, the M-Series ensures precise label application.

-The vast majority of shrink wraps – such as low-density polyethylene film – are comprised of inert materials.
-Its production doesn’t give off any polluting elements and it is 100% recyclable at a very low cost.
-In fact in terms of manufacturing and recycling, the energy use and environmental cost of shrink wrap is less than that of cardboard.
+Amid concerns about plastic use, it’s imperative to recognize that not all plastics are equal.
+The predominant materials in shrink wraps, such as low-density polyethylene film, consist of inert components.
+Its production doesn’t release pollutants, and it stands as a material that is 100% recyclable at a notably low cost.
+In fact, when considering both manufacturing and recycling, the energy consumption and environmental impact of shrink wrap are lower than that of cardboard.